riclzh/novelchemrxn/gaussian_guide.md

 6. You only need to do this once and executable files are green in MobaXterm.
 7. To run the benzene.gjf job, you need to dispatch the job to a PBS Pro scheduler or normally what we do is to ```qsub``` but I’ve already added this command into the ```_g16``` script so not necessary to ```qsub```.
 You can look at the script’s code if you’re interested.
 I’ve set all the parameters to run the job using resources for a node but you can change them as you like for default.
 8. Finally to submit the job type in the directory where your file is: ```./_g16 benzene```.
 You’ll need to include the filename and time which I put as default of 24 hours.
 9. The job-hours depend on what kind of jobs you are running.
-Obviously, PES will usually be longer say 48 hours (which is the maximum run-time in Gadi).
+Obviously, PES will usually be longer say 48 hours and you can submit by ```./_g16 <file_name> 48``` (which is the maximum run-time in Gadi).
 In this example, the benzene calculation takes only a few seconds!
 Note that the PBS will return a 4213261 which is the job ID.
 And if successful there will be an echo out of the job status.
 ![job_submit](/files/guide/job_submit.png)

 ## Checking job status